Posted by: Malcolm Jarvis CIPP/E

 In my last article on the changes coming with the GDPR, I discussed the new obligations the GDPR places on call centres regarding opt-in consent.
 These are, in fact, part of a broader set of regulations found in Article 6 of the GDPR, titled “Lawfulness of processing”.
 This is where we find the requirements an organisation must satisfy in order to use personal data within the business’ activities.

 Before we take a look at the details, I’d best point out that where the GDPR uses the word “process” in relation to data, I’m going to use the word “use”.
 The reason I think “use” is the more helpful verb is that “process” suggests that these rules only apply when data is being processed by a computer system where the GDPR actually applies to any use of someone’s personal data either by automated means or as part of a filing system.
 This means that just storing data on your PC is covered by the GDPR, as is deleting it, altering it, adding to it, sharing it, or loading it into a dialler and calling it.

-For example, writing down someone’s phone number in a notebook so you can call them back counts as processing personal data.
+For example, adding a customer's phone number to your PC's calendar so you can call them back counts as processing personal data.
 Putting a CV in a filing cabinet counts as processing personal data.
 If you’re thinking that this sounds like the GDPR will impact nearly all aspects of every company’s activities, then you’d be right.
-As well as solicitors who are running to keep up with the nuances of the GDPR as they’re released and clarified, there are many new businesses popping up to provide advice on compliance with the GDPR in every aspect of business life.
+As well as solicitors who are running to keep up with the nuances of the GDPR as they’re understood and clarified, there are many new businesses popping up to provide advice on compliance with the GDPR in every aspect of business life.
 Here we’ll focus on using data for the purposes of cold calling, but it’s worth noting that there are many more aspects of data usage within your business that you’ll need to consider.

 One more quick clarification before we continue.
 The GDPR talks a lot about “personal data” and a company’s obligations to protect personal data in its care.
-Just in case you’re thinking that personal data is stuff like dates of birth, national insurance numbers, etc it’s not - those are examples of sensitive data.
-It’s also not things like health records, political affiliations, criminal records and so on - those are special classifications of data, which have a whole range of additional restrictions and obligations.
+Just in case you’re thinking that personal data is stuff like dates of birth, national insurance numbers, etc it’s much broader than that.
+It’s also not things like health records, political affiliations, criminal records and so on - those are special categories of data, which have a whole range of additional restrictions and obligations.
 Personal data (or personally identifiable information, to give it its proper name) is any information related to an identifiable person, including names, home addresses, e-mail addresses, phone numbers, and everything else that is typically considered “vanilla data” in call centre terms.
 That means that the GDPR has implications for pretty much all data that’s the bread and butter of an outbound call centre’s operation.

 Anyway, back to Article 6, and the six reasons an organisation can legally use personal data as part of their business activities, for example to cold call potential new customers.
 These are listed in Part 1 of Article 6, and go roughly as follows (I'll paraphrase, but you can check the actual text for the full definitions):

 - If someone’s given you their explicit consent for you to use their data then you’re free to use their data for that purpose